geobra/harbour-shmoose/README.md

 # Shmoose - XMPP Client for Sailfish OS

+Shmoose builds on and includes code from the following projects:

+* XMPP library `Swiften <https://swift.im/swiften.html>` from Isode
+* Image picker is from `hangish <https://github.com/rogora/hangish>` written by Daniele Rogora

 ## Feature Stack until version 1.0

 * Login to Jabber server [done]